This is a preview. Access to the 50-State Charts resource requires a separate subscription

 A handful of states also have disability insurance systems with employer and/or employee contributions tied to a taxable wage base.
 The disability wage base may, but is not required to, be the same as the state unemployment insurance wage base.
 In addition, Massachusetts has a taxable wage base for Employer Medical Assistance Contributions (EMAC).

 The following chart provides employers with each state's current unemployment and disability insurance (if applicable) taxable wage base.
-States that do not require disability insurance contributions are designated as "N/A" - Not Applicable.
-Amounts that have changed or will change from the previous year are highlighted in bold face.
+States that do not require disability insurance contributions are designated with N/A - Not Applicable.

 Access to the 50-State Charts resource requires a separate subscription